MicrosoftDocs/windows-powershell-docs/docset/windows/nettcpip/test-netconnection.md

 ```

 ### -ComputerName
-Specifies the Domain Name System (DNS) name or IP address of the target computer that runs the Dynamic Host Configuration Protocol (DHCP) server service.
+Specifies the Domain Name System (DNS) name or IP address of the target computer.

 ```yaml
 Type: String